minio/directpv/docs/drive-states.md

 - The drive should not be a "removable" drive
 - The drive shouldn't be a partition-parent (parent)
 - The drive cannot have any holders
+- The drive shouldn't be a LVM member

 An availabe drive can become unavailable if any of the above conditions are reversed.